 A second cultural evolutionary force promoting atheism stems from credible secular alternatives to the cooperation-facilitating functions of religion.
 Belief in watchful gods who monitor and intervene in human affairs may culturally spread by encouraging cooperative tendencies that allow anonymous groups of strangers to expand in size [56,58,59].
 However, reliable secular institutions such as governments, courts, and the police can supplant religion in many societies.
 People perceive God and government as interchangeable sources of external control and stability [60,61].
-Belief in God, commitment to supernatural monitoring, and distrust of atheists all decline as societies develop strong secular alternatives to religion (Norenzayan, A. and Gervais, W.M., unpublished manuscript).
-These beliefs also decline situationally, when reminders of these institutions are made salient [62].
+Belief in God, commitment to supernatural monitoring, and distrust of atheists all decline as societies develop strong secular alternatives to religion (Norenzayan & Gervais, unpublished), as well as situationally, when reminders of these institutions are made salient [62].
 Therefore, strong, reliable governments might be another potent factor underlying inCREDulous atheism.
 Combined with conditions of existential security and relative absence of sincere religious displays, effective secular institutions undermine religion and its place in society.
-As religion plays a less prominent role in society, it declines further still, because there is simply less opportunity for religious CREDs to influence cultural learners.
+As religion plays a less prominent role in society, it declines further still, as there is simply less opportunity for religious CREDs to influence cultural learners.